ericdiazjr21/Android_Excercise/README.md

 ### Specifics
 - This application was developed in Android Studio v 3.5
 - Application uses MVVM architecture
+- Emulator should have play services setup

 ### Features
 - Current weather information displayed at top of screen